jayprophit/knowledge-base/docs/ai/multidisciplinary/README.md

+---
+author: Knowledge Base Automation System
+created_at: '2025-07-04'
+description: Documentation on Readme for ai/multidisciplinary
+title: Readme
+updated_at: '2025-07-04'
+version: 1.0.0
+---

 # Multidisciplinary AI Integration

 This directory contains documentation and implementations for integrating knowledge from multiple disciplines into AI systems, including psychology, philosophy, sociology, biology, and cosmology.